 Shift in weight or feeling off-balance.
 If you had large breasts, losing one or both of them can make you feel off-balance.
 It can also make your neck or back hurt.
 This tends to get better as you adjust to the changes in your body.

 Constipation.
-You may have constipation from using some pain medicine, from not moving much, or from not eating much.
+You may have constipation from using a certain type of pain medicine (narcotics), from not moving much, or from not eating much.
 Talk with your healthcare provider or nurse about getting more dietary fiber or using a stool softener.

 Lymphedema.
 If you’ve had your underarm lymph nodes removed or treated with radiation, you may have swelling in your chest, arm, and hand on the side where you had surgery.
 While this is normal right after surgery, it can later become a long-term problem.
 Be sure you understand what to watch for and what to do to help keep this from happening.